crazywolf132/Jungla/docs/README.md

 ## What is it?

 Jungla is a data manipulation language built to enhance the capabilities of your pre-existing APIs.
+Jungla isn't tied to any specific database or storage engine and is instead backed by your existing code and data.
 Jungla is a language inspired by GraphQL.

 ## What Jungla looks like...